 15. Use Coupons and Online Promo Codes

 You don’t have to clip physical coupons anymore to save while you shop.
 Use online coupon sites to find coupons and promo codes for many of your favorite retailers.
 And if you online shop, try to make purchases from retailers that offer free shipping year-round.
 The money you save on shipping fees means more money in your pocket.

 16. Shop With a Credit Card That Offers Cash Back

-Whether you’re spending on “needs” or “wants,” make your purchases with a credit card that lets you get money back, and ultimately spend less of your paycheck than you would with a regular credit card.
-However, it’s important to keep in mind that these credit cards often come with higher APRs, so only use one if you are able to pay your balance in full.
+Whether you’re spending on “needs” or “wants,” make your purchases with a credit card that lets you get money back and ultimately spend less of your paycheck than you would with a regular credit card.
+However, it’s important to keep in mind that these credit cards often come with higher annual percentage rates, so only use one if you are able to pay your balance in full.

 17. Buy Generic Products When Possible

 Generic brands often cost significantly less than name-brand products, and for certain items, the generic is just as good.
 The best things to buy generic include cereal, spices and seasonings, diapers and medications, so consider switching from making name-brand purchases in those categories to a generic option if you want to hold on to more of your paycheck.

 Cranking up your air conditioner can mean a large electricity bill during the summer months.
 Consider raising the temperature in your home a few degrees for significant savings so you can put that money to better use.
 According to Pacific Power, you should set the temperature to 78 degrees for optimal saving while still feeling comfortable — keeping your house at a cooler temperature can increase your air conditioning bill by as much as 8%.